IS2AI/tutorial_COVID-19_epidemic_simulator/README.md

      conda activate sim_env

-Run the Spyder IDE in the sim_env environment.
+Run the Spyder IDE from the sim_env environment.

 ## Step 1.
 The following video provides the overview of the simulator, the particle model and the epidemic state transitions.